abuxton/presentations/roleplay/profiles/Pleasehold.md

 # Place Holders #
 ## Yeah, literally bookmarks. ##

-Profiles as placeholders are harder, but not all of them.
+Profiles as place holders are more dificult concept, but not all of them.

 * Psuedo Puppet code!
 * Setting expectation.